void-linux/void-docs/src/installation/guides/chroot.md

 #### Installing on removable media or non-compliant UEFI systems

-Unfortunately, not all systems have a fully standards compliant UEFI implementation.
+Unfortunately, not all systems have a fully standards-compliant UEFI implementation.
 In some cases, it is necessary to "trick" the firmware into booting by using the default fallback location for the bootloader instead of a custom one.
 In that case, or if installing onto a removable disk (such as USB),